Between January and May 2023, we will send land tax assessment notices to customers.

 Proportional tax is the tax applicable to a particular land as a proportion of the total land tax liability of your assessment.

-For example, if you own four taxable properties, four separate proportional tax amounts will be shown on your assessment.
+For example, if you own 4 taxable properties, 4 separate proportional tax amounts will be shown on your assessment.
 Proportional tax is shown against each taxable property on the Statement of Lands page of your assessment.
 Your principal place of residence and any other exempt land is not included in this calculation.

 If you are an absentee owner, you will be charged a rate of 7% if the land ceases to be exempt from 2020.